Annebella Pollen is an academic working across a range of interests in material and visual culture.

 Annebella leads the teaching and delivery of history and theory within college practice-based courses, and also works across all levels of the History of Art and Design subject area.

 Dr Annebella Pollen is Principal Lecturer in the History of Art and Design and Director of Historical and Critical Studies for the College of Arts and Humanities.
 Her research interests and publications span a range of forms and historical periods but are united by their focus on the visual and material culture of everyday life, and the use of the past in popular culture.

 Annebella holds a PhD from University of the Arts London.
 She has a first class BA in Visual Culture, a PGCert in Learning and Teaching in Higher Education (Distinction) and an MA in Design History and Material Culture (Distinction), all from the University of Brighton where she has lectured since 2005 in the History of Art and Design.

 Research into dress and design histories cuts across many of Annebella's interests.
 Publications include the co-edited collection with Charlotte Nicklas, Dress History: New Directions in Theory and Practice (Bloomsbury, 2015), and research into historical revivalism and dress reform.
 Annebella’s longstanding research interest in the history and ethnography of mass photography has covered the subject of found photos, family albums, vernacular archives, amateur competitions and the photographic industry and is the focus of her book, Mass Photography: Collective Histories of Everyday Life (I. B. Tauris, 2015).
-Annebella's interest in popular practices in photography intersects with her work on popular image culture more broadly, and includes research and publications on Victorian valentines (Early Popular Visual Culture, 2014), Edwardian picture postcards (Photography and Culture, 2009) and a co-edited publication on the history of the silhouette portrait (University of Brighton, 2013).
+Annebella's interest in popular practices in photography intersects with her work on popular image culture more broadly, and includes research on Victorian valentines (Early Popular Visual Culture, 2014), Edwardian picture postcards (Photography and Culture, 2009) and a co-edited publication on the history of the silhouette portrait (University of Brighton, 2013).

 Case Study 1 - Object-led Learning: Learning to Look, Learning to Feel